How to Get Started with Your Studies?

-- If you are only just applying to study at the open university, please see the instructions on the Admissions pages.
+- If you are only just applying to study at the Open University, please see the instructions on the Admissions pages.

 - You will be provided with a confirmation of your right to study.
 The confirmation also indicates the duration of your study right and your student number.
 Keep your student number at hand or commit it to memory as you will need it often during your studies.
-The invoice for the tuition fee will be sent after enrolment.
+The invoice for the tuition fee will be sent after registration.
 Read about the tuition fee invoicing and the cancellation and payment terms..

 - Read about the content and schedules of your studies on the Course Selection pages.
-We will not send a separate invitation to the courses!
+We will not send a separate invitation to the courses.
 You should also view the campus area maps and parking instructions.

-- Activate your basic user account (BUA).
-You will need the account for many study-related services and at the beginning of your studies, so activate it immediately!
+- Activate your Basic User Account (BUA).
+You will need the account for many study-related services and at the beginning of your studies, so activate it immediately.
 The account can be activated at https://salasana/#english.

 - Sign in to Moodle – the most important website for your studies.
 In the initial e-mail or at the beginning of your studies, you will receive instructions on how to access the service.